What you need to know about your website

 If it’s open 24/7 why is there a lock and a door?

 One kid asked this of the owner of a shop.
 By default, your website is like that, it’s opened 24/7.
 It doesn’t have a door or a lock, and anyone can access it anytime from anywhere in the world.
 Always be aware of that.

 You are really losing money when your website slows down.

 I don’t have to be quicker than the lion.
 I just have to be quicker than you

-On the web the “lion” is much hungrier than that.
+On the web, the “lion” is much hungrier than that.
 He doesn’t eat the slowest website, he eats all the websites, except the fastest one!
 Ask yourself, if 3 competing websites were exactly the same, with exactly the same products, and exactly the same prices.
-The only difference was that one opened in 2 seconds, second opened in 20 seconds, and third opened in 200 seconds, what do you think which one would survive the process?
+The only difference was that one opened in 2 seconds, the second opened in 20 seconds, and the third opened in 200 seconds, what do you think which one would survive the process?
 Google incorporates site speed as a ranking factor.
 I think that Google probably heard about that African proverb, because they want to be the king of the jungle.
 So now, you get extra points with Google if your website is fast!

 Nearly half of web users expect a site to load in 2 seconds or less